noadanon220/DodgeDrive/README.md

 #  DodgeDrive

-**DodgeDrive** is a simple Android game app developed as part of the **Mobile Application Development** course in a Bachelor's degree in Computer Science.
+**'DodgeDrive'** is a simple Android game app developed as part of the **Mobile Application Development** course in a Bachelor's degree in Computer Science.

 The game challenges the player to avoid falling rocks by controlling a car across three lanes.
 The player starts with three lives, which are visually represented as hearts.
 The game ends after three collisions.